How do I get Disney+ on my smart TV? How to download and set up the app - TheNewsTrace

 - In the search field, enter “Disney+”

 - Choose the Disney+ icon and “add to house”.
-This may set up and download the app
+It will set up and download the app

 - Open the app and log in

-The Disney+ app is out there to download on Samsung Smart TVs from 2016 (gadgets utilizing the Tizen OS).
+The Disney+ app is out there to download on Samsung Smart TVs from 2016 (units utilizing the Tizen OS).

 How do I download the Disney+ app on a Sony Smart TV?

-The Disney+ app may be downloaded by both the Google Play Retailer or Sony Choose (whichever is out there on your TV).
+The Disney+ app might be downloaded by both the Google Play Retailer or Sony Choose (whichever is out there on your TV).

 - Signal up to Disney+